-The concrete mix shall be designed to limit excessive bleeding of water, which is likely to occur in deep concrete pours.
+The concrete mix shall be designed to limit excessive bleeding of water, which is likely to occur in deep concrete pours and be tested for water retention in accordance with MRTS70 Concrete.

-The mix design shall include the selection of suitable combined aggregate grading curves (particularly in the sand component), the use of appropriate admixtures and the need to retain adequate workability during placement.
+The mix design shall include the selection of suitable combined aggregate grading curves (particularly in the sand component), the use of appropriate admixtures and the need to retain adequate workability during placement particularly for piles cast in wet conditions.